 To the right side of T1 are the five-volt supply regulators along with T3, T4, and is the bottom board.
 As withthe left side, the mounted standoff is the other 0-20 volt (B) board.
 The rear panel receives two LM317K ICs mounted directly behind their respective regulator boards.
 The 7805 (IC5) chip is mounted to the bottom plate near the front left hand corner of its regulator board.
 F1, S1, and the line cord input are mounted through the back panel wherever it’s convenient.
 The front panel components should be laid out in a nice symmetrical order and then machined.
 Watch for clearance here to interior components!

 For front panel labeling, I have been experimenting with various escutcheons.
 Recently, I have been using some of the CAD programs from PC and front panel manufacturers.
 Any CAD program will work as long as it gives you a reference point, precise layout cursors, and the ability to add text.
-For this panel, I used the free CAD program (Front Panel Designer) from Front Panel Express LLC (an advertiser in N&V, which can be downloaded from the web) to lay out and label it.
+For this panel, I used the free CAD program (Front Panel Designer) from Front Panel Express LLC to lay out and label it.
 From there, you have two choices: immediately email this to the manufacturer for production or make up your own.

 Figure 4 shows the escutcheon I made up from the CAD program.